DoneByAP/Guava/README.md

 - **Issues:** GitHub Issues (open an issue with logs and config details)
 - **Docs / Examples:** more launch recipes coming
 - **Discord / Community:** coming
-- Artifical intelgiece was used in this development.
+- Artifical intelligence  was used in this development.

 **Made with ❤️ for the ML community**